If you’re wondering about your next career move, how about a new qualification that you can pay very little for and complete in just months?

 In the US and Canada, the fee for subscribing to a course is typically $39 per month.
 This may vary based on your local currency.

-An alternative is to sign up to Coursera Plus (review here).
+An alternative is to sign up to Coursera Plus (see our Coursera review here).
 This gives you access to over 3000 Coursera courses, including all the Google certifications.
 You can complete as many as you like, at your own pace, for $59/month or $399 per year.

 As we’ve established, the faster you complete a Google Career Certificate the less it will cost you.
 If you take advantage of the 7-day full access free trial that Coursera offers, and have the time and ability to push hard, you could conceivably finish the program in half the time and for half the cost.